Zions Bancorp's profit nearly doubles

-July 23 (Reuters) - Regional lender Zions Bancorp’s second-quarter profit nearly doubled as a result of a reduction in preferred stock dividends due to the $700 million TARP redemption and related warrant amortization in the first quarter.
+(Reuters) - Regional lender Zions Bancorp’s (ZION.O) second-quarter profit nearly doubled as a result of a reduction in preferred stock dividends due to the $700 million TARP redemption and related warrant amortization in the first quarter.

 Net income rose to $55.2 million, or 30 cents per share, from $29 million, or 16 cents per share, a year earlier.